behave/behave/docs/gherkin.rst

      Then I see something
       But I don't see something else

-To *behave* steps beginning with "and" or "but" are exactly the same kind of steps as all the others.
+The two scenarios are identical to *bevave* - steps beginning with "and" or "but" are exactly the same kind of steps as all the others.
+They simply mimic the step that preceeds them.

 Step Data